 Ryan Thomas is a university graduate who enjoys cooking recipes from a wide variety of culinary traditions.

-There was a time when the rather small town which I grew up in had no fewer than three Mexican restaurants along its main street, and that's before you get into all of the other ones in surrounding cities and towns!
-Mexican food is everywhere, and my brother has a real obsession for it.
-So why put much effort into making it when one can always get a probably better Mexican plate at a restaurant rather than at home?
+I'm a rather dreadful cook when it comes to Mexican cuisine.
+Maybe it's because I only have tried a few different recipes, but I also lack enthusiasm for cooking Mexican food at home—probably since it is so readily available where I live in Northern California.
+There was a time when the small town I grew up in had no fewer than three Mexican restaurants along its main street—and that's before you get into all of the other ones in surrounding cities and towns!
+Mexican food is everywhere; why go to the trouble of making it at home when you can order it at a restaurant?

 I based much of the mole part of this recipe on Adam Ragusea's mole poblano recipe.

 - 2 pounds pork tenderloin (mine is typically split into 2)

 - 3 canned chipotle peppers

 - 1/2 teaspoon oregano